ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/cargo.md

 $ cd hello_cargo
 ```
 The command creates `Cargo.toml`, `scr/main.rs` and a Git repo along with `.gitignore`
-if you do not run `cargo new` within an existing Git repo.
+if you don't run `cargo new` within an existing Git repo.
 To create a git repo anyway, use the `--vcs=git` flag.

 Run `cargo new --help` to see the available options.